Marlamin/blog/blog/2025-01-22-the-tavern/index.md

 Obviously, the existing interior model is the model we'll have to make a fitting exterior for.
 The model itself uses many assets and textures from the human building kit and introduced some textures that are still used in human buildings today so there's definitely precedent for making it a human-themed exterior as well.

-The model has 3 separate groups:
+The model has 3 separate WMO groups:
 - "mainhall" (highlighted in orange below)
 - "library" (on the top left)
 - "fancyroom" (on the right)